axelomega/omegamacs/README.md

 To see all available hydras and their keybindings, run `M-x my-list-hydras`.

-## Org-Mode: GTD Task Management System
+## Org-Mode: GTD Task Management System (EXPERIMENTAL)
+This is experimental at this point, as I have not verified it extensively in real-world use yet.
+Feedback and contributions are welcome!

 Omegamacs includes a comprehensive Getting Things Done (GTD) implementation using org-mode with advanced agenda views powered by org-super-agenda.